Snap sees shares jump after beating Q3 expectations

 WhatsApp pledges to boost investments in business features

-WhatsApp has said it will be focusing future investment on three key areas for businesses on its platform: shopping, Facebook hosting services and business sales; and has also pledged to make it easier for businesses to integrate new features from WhatsApp into their existing e-commerce and customer solutions systems.
+WhatsApp has said it will be focusing future investment on three key areas for businesses on its platform: shopping, Facebook hosting services and business sales.
+It has also pledged to make it easier for businesses to integrate new features from WhatsApp into their existing e-commerce and customer solutions systems.
 The announcement comes as WhatsApp says over 175m people now message WhatsApp Business accounts every day.

 TikTok updates notifications for when content is removed